1. The Sack.

 This is the third instalment of my series on destructive project manager behaviours.
-So far, we’ve talked about abdicating responsibility (the Magpie).
+So far, we’ve talked about abdicating responsibility (the Sack), and failing to maintain momentum (the Magpie).
 Both of these behaviours hurt the projects the project manager is meant to control.
 Sacks, under the guise of “delegation”, give away the one thing they can control, and leave it up to others to carry them.
 Magpies, using “multitasking” as an excuse, tend to abandon work that that needs their attention when they see something shiny.

 When we get to the end of the series, I have a fancy summary I’m preparing that lines all these behaviours up for comparison, but until then, I bring you…